Injured at a Friend’s House: Who Is Responsible and What Happens Next?

 What to Do If You’re Injured at a Friend’s House

 • Get medical attention immediately.
-Even if it seems minor, it protects your health, creates a medical record linking your injury to the accident, and that record is evidence you may need later.
+Even if the injury seems minor, seeing a doctor creates a medical record that links your injury to the accident.
+That record is evidence you may need later.

-• Get witness information if anyone was present.
-Get their names and phone numbers, as they can provide a statement later.
+• Get witness information.
+If anyone else was present, get their name and phone number.
+They may be able to provide a statement later.

 • Keep everything.
-Medical records, receipts, and notes on how the injury affects daily life.
+Hold on to medical records, receipts, bills, and any notes about how the injury is affecting your daily life.

-• Don’t give recorded statements to adjusters before consulting an attorney.
-Adjusters are trained to ask questions that minimize what the insurance company has to pay.
+• Do not give recorded statements to adjusters before consulting an attorney.
+Insurance adjusters are trained to ask questions that minimize what the company has to pay.
 A simple “I am not ready to give a statement yet” is enough.

 Will Filing a Claim Ruin Your Friendship?

-When you file a claim, your friend notifies their insurance, so an adjuster can handle the investigation and negotiations.
-Your friend pays nothing out of pocket, because this is exactly what insurance is for.
-Your friend has been paying for it for this possibility, to protect themselves and others from accidents on their property.
+When you file a claim, your friend notifies their insurance company, and an adjuster takes over the investigation and negotiations from there.
+This is exactly what homeowner’s insurance exists for.
+Your friend has been paying premiums specifically to protect themselves and their guests from situations like this.

 When to Talk to a Premises Liability Lawyer

-• You suffered serious injuries, or your injuries require ongoing treatment.
+• You suffered serious injuries or injuries that require ongoing treatment

-• The homeowner’s insurance disputes the claim or makes a low offer.
+• The homeowner’s insurance company disputes the claim or makes an offer that does not cover your full losses

-• You’re unsure about what evidence to preserve or what deadlines apply.
+• You are unsure about what evidence to preserve or what deadlines apply to your case

 FAQ

-The homeowner may be legally responsible if their negligence caused the injury, meaning they knew about dangerous conditions, and failed to fix it or warn you.
-Financial responsibility typically falls on the homeowner’s insurance policy, not the friend’s finances.
+The homeowner may be legally responsible if their negligence caused the injury, meaning they knew about a dangerous condition and failed to fix it or warn you about it.
+Financial responsibility typically falls on the homeowner’s insurance policy, not your friend’s personal finances.

 Yes.
-Most standard policies include medical payments coverage, that covers medical bills regardless of faulty, and personal liability coverage, that covers medical bills, lost wages, and pain and suffering, if the homeowner is legally at fault.
+Most standard policies include medical payments coverage, which covers medical bills regardless of fault, and personal liability coverage, which covers medical bills, lost wages, and pain and suffering if the homeowner is legally at fault.

-Photos of the hazard and scene, photos of your visible injuries, witness names and contact information if available, medical records and bills, and a written note describing the accident, documentation of missed work, and any communication with the homeowner or their insurance company.
+The most important evidence includes photos of the hazard and scene, photos of your visible injuries, witness names and contact information, medical records and bills, documentation of missed work, and any written communication with the homeowner or their insurance company.

-• ¿Puedo recibir ayuda en español si me lastimé en la casa de alguien?
-(Answer in Spanish)
+¿Puedo recibir ayuda en español si me lastimé en la casa de alguien?

-Si.
+Sí.
 Si te lastimaste en casa de un amigo o familiar, puedes recibir ayuda legal en español.
 Un abogado puede explicarte tus derechos y ayudarte a presentar un reclamo ante la compañía de seguros.
-Llámanos para una consulta gratis, sin pagos a menos que ganemos.
+Contáctanos para una consulta gratis, sin pagos a menos que ganemos.

 Recent Post